Travel to the UK during Covid-19: What you need to know before you go

 What are the restrictions?

-All arrivals must complete a Passenger Locator Form before arriving in the UK.
-Arrivals into the UK who are not coming from a travel corridor country must quarantine for 10 days (reduced from 14 days as of December 11).
-This may be completed at a residential address, where other members of the household are unaffected.
+Since January 18, all arrivals must provide a negative test taken within the past 72 hours, and complete a Passenger Locator Form before arriving in the UK.
+Arrivals must quarantine for 10 days.
+This may be completed at a residential address, and other members of the household do not have to quarantine as well, unless coming from one of the countries from South America or Africa which are on the restricted list above.

 A new "test to release" scheme came into force in England on December 15, allowing travelers to take a PCR test after five days' quarantine and then go out into the community on the receipt of a negative result (although they must wait to receive the results before leaving their lodgings).
-Travelers to Wales, Scotland and Northern Ireland cannot take advantage of the scheme and must isolate for 10 days unless coming from a travel corridor country.
+Travelers to Wales, Scotland and Northern Ireland cannot take advantage of the scheme and must isolate for 10 days.

-Travelers arriving from the sub-Saharan countries listed above, plus Mauritius and Seychelles, are not eligible for Test to Release.
+Travelers arriving from the South American and African countries listed above, plus Mauritius and Seychelles, are not eligible for Test to Release.

 Travel between the four countries of the UK is also restricted.
 The Welsh government has prohibited travel to Northern Ireland and high-risk areas of England and Scotland.
 Travel between Scotland's high alert areas and the rest of the UK is prohibited unless travelers have a reasonable reason.

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on January 27.